ericpriceco/ericpriceco.github.io/_posts/2015-04-04-scroll-to-top-button.md

 published: true
 ---

-Adding a scroll-to-top button makes a conveniant way for readers to get back to the top navigation, especially for a lengthy scroll on a mobile screen.
+Adding a scroll-to-top button creates a conveniant way for readers to get back to your top navigation, especially for a lengthy page on a mobile screen.
 Below is an example of a scroll-to-top button that appears when scrolling down a specific distance and disappers when scrolled back to the top.

 Make sure you have the jQuery script at the bottom of your page to make these work.